-7. Due to the extensive development last year, and the changing nature of the SOA, a light touch approach was taken to reviewing the ODP this year.
-The intermediate outcomes have remained the same with the exception of changes to the Customer and Efficiency intermediate outcomes and 4.2 and 4.3.
-Targets are still in the process of being finalised for some indicators in the plan.
-The number of indicators in the plan has reduced from 67 to 61 since last year.
+5. The ODP articulates the Councils contribution to the overall East Renfrewshire Community Plan known as the Single Outcome Agreement.
+Due to new legislation, the nature of the Community Plan is changing and the Community Planning Partnership will require to have Local Outcome Improvement Plans and Locality Plans in place by 1 October 2017.
+6. Due to the extensive development last year, and the changing nature of the SOA, a light touch approach was taken to reviewing the ODP this year.
+The intermediate outcomes have remained the same with the exception of changes to the wording of the Customer and Efficiency intermediate outcomes and 4.2 and 4.3.
+Targets and baselines are still in the process of being set for some indicators in the plan.